-When you think about an industry full of low-key, low-stress jobs, healthcare probably isn’t the first thing that comes to mind.
-We envision fast-paced hospitals and emergency situations.
-However, there is so much more to the health care industry than the stereotypes it’s been given.
-There are many medical careers that are not stressful.
+When you think about an industry full of low-key, low-stress jobs, healthcare probably isn’t the first one that comes to mind.
+We think about fast-paced hospitals and emergency situations where you always feel on edge.
+However, there are many medical careers are not stressful.
 Challening, but not nearly as fast-paced.

 You shouldn’t let the idea of high-stress situations deter you from a job in medicine.
 No matter what you want to do as a specialty, there is likely a job that needs filling.
 And, it doesn’t require a lot of excitement.